-Secondly, it is essential to consider the economic factor: how much a firm will value the amount you are paying them resulting in a higher level of prioritization.
+Secondly, it is essential to consider the economic factor while doing a boutique versus larger implementer comparison.
+Specifically, how much a firm will value the amount you are paying them to result in a higher level of prioritization.
 The money you pay a business to handle your services will always be worth more to the smaller firm than the larger one.
 You want your deal to be gold for the company managing your services.

-Furthermore, as a smaller firm, we are truly invested in our client’s success and interpersonal relationships.
+Furthermore, as a small firm offering AEM implementation services, we are truly invested in our client’s success and interpersonal relationships.
 People we work with mean more to us than simply being a source of revenue or a mechanism to hit profitability targets; we care about your business as much as you do, and we will strive to perform our best for mutual triumph.

-In order for a system integrator to see you as a key client and a massive opportunity, your deal size has to be massive compared to the other clients.
+In order for an AEM system integrator to see you as a key client and a massive opportunity, your deal size has to be massive compared to the other clients.
 This would mean that the money you are giving the business matters for that business to succeed.
-With larger firms, you deal size is a small fraction of their portfolio and likely equal to their other clients meaning that they don’t give your project much value.
+With larger firms, your deal size is a small fraction of their portfolio and likely equal to other clients, meaning that they don’t give your project much value.

 The other cost of having larger firms try to fit you into their systems is that these large businesses will be stubborn and refuse to adjust their strategies resulting in a lack of creativity.
-With your project, you desire the AEM implementer’s work to be adapted to fit your needs.
+With your project, you desire the AEM implementer to adapt their work to fit your needs.
 Your case can be extremely specialized, and the result you get may not be optimal for the strategies you need.
 Creativity is the key to obtaining the best results.

-Also, boutique firms work to ensure that they hire and keep the best workers because they can’t run the risk of sunk costs from a worker not producing the needed results.
+Also, boutique firms work to ensure that they hire and keep the best resources because they can’t run the risk of sunk costs from a developer or tester not producing the needed results.
 For this, you know that everyone staffed on your project has gone through extensive interview and training processes to make sure they are the best possible candidates to be working at those firms.

-Larger firms have their perks.
+Larger AEM implementation companies have their perks.
 With more experience comes more exposure to multiple industries and integrations, but an increased risk of inexperienced developers working on your project.
 Infrastructure and systems have been tested on a number of clients, and they have been optimized several times.
 With more experience comes more knowledge to be used in creating the best services.
-Larger companies have the ability to see with other clients which systems work and don’t allowing them to optimize as they have an abundance of clients to churn through.
+Larger companies have the ability to see which systems work and don’t with other clients.
+This allows them to optimize as they have an abundance of clients to churn through.